 Since I was in high school, I was torn between my interests in hard sciences and the humanities.
-I went to study at the Faculty of Physics at St. Petersburg State University but a year later changed it for the Faculty of Philology from which I graduated in 1998 majoring in Russian Literature and where in 2001 I defended a candidate of science dissertation titled Deconstruction and Classical Russian Literature.
+I went to study at the Faculty of Physics at St. Petersburg State University but a year later changed it for the Faculty of Philology from which I graduated in 1998 majoring in Russian Literature and where in 2001 I defended my dissertation titled Deconstruction and Classical Russian Literature.

 My interest in theory brought me to a PhD program in the multi- and interdisciplinary Department of Rhetoric at the University of California, Berkeley where in 2016 I received my PhD with a designated emphasis in Film Studies with a dissertation Trauma and Ideology in Soviet Film, 1929-1945.
 Following this, I became a Mellon postdoctoral fellow at the Society of Fellows in the Humanities at Columbia University.
 In 2009-2011 I was a Newton international research fellow of the British Academy at the University of Sheffield.